-- Analysis of population dynamics on a global scale. - Analysis of significant population issues and challenges in selected locations and evaluation of responses. - School-assessed Coursework 4 will contribute 25 per cent to the study score: - Outcome 1: Analysis of geographic data - Outcome 2: Structured questions - End-of-year examination which contributes 50 per cent to study score
+- Analysis of population dynamics on a global scale. - Analysis of significant population issues and challenges in selected locations and evaluation of responses. - School-assessed Coursework for Unit 4 will contribute 25 per cent to the study score: - Outcome 1: Analysis of geographic data and research report - o Outcome 2: Case Studies - End-of-year examination which contributes 50 per cent to the study score